sayumani/React-redux-hooks-way/README.md

 # React-redux-hooks-way

-This project is a simplementation of redux hooks.
+This project is a simple implementation of redux hooks.

 Scripts for the application :
 "start": "react-scripts start",